philodendron plant profile

 - Common Name: Brandi, Brasil, Green Heartleaf, Mini Split-leaf, Rojo Congo, Selloum, Super Atom, Xanadu

-Philodendron is a large genus of easy-care houseplants that grows in a variety of shapes, sizes, and colors.
-There are two main Philodendron types – vining and upright, non-climbing plants.
-The vining varieties, often confused with a pothos plant, are perfect for hanging planters, growing up trellises, or even regular potted houseplants.
-The upright varieties, while just as easy to grow, typically have larger sometimes more elaborate leaves.
-Philodendron care is fairly easy if you can get the basics down.
+Philodendron is a large genus of easy-care houseplants available in various shapes, sizes, and colors.
+There are two main types—vining and upright, non-climbing varieties.
+Vining philodendrons, often confused with pothos plants, are perfect for hanging planters, climbing trellises, or as regular potted houseplants.
+Upright varieties, while just as easy to grow, typically have larger, sometimes more elaborate leaves.
+Philodendron plant care is fairly easy once you master the basics.

 how do you care for a philodendron plant?

-Philodendron grow best in moderate to high indirect light but will tolerate low light environments as well.
-If the leaves turn yellow, you may be giving the plant too much direct sunlight.
-If the plant becomes leggy, it likely needs more light.
-When watering, it is best to allow the first inch or so of soil to dry out between watering cycles.
-Droopy leaves are an indication of a watering problem – under-watering or over-watering.
-Native to tropical regions, Philodendron like humidity – so be sure to mist them frequently.
-While their ideal living temperature ranges, they will not tolerate 55°F or below for long.
-Feeding your plant with a balanced fertilizer monthly in the spring and summer and every six to eight weeks in the fall in winter will result in larger leaves and faster growth.
+Philodendrons thrive in moderate to bright indirect light, but will tolerate low light environments as well.
+If the leaves turn yellow, the plant might be receiving too much direct sunlight.
+If it becomes leggy, it likely needs more light.
+Allow the top inch of soil to dry out between watering cycles for the best results.
+Watch for droopy leaves, which usually indicate a watering problem.
+Native to tropical regions, philodendron plants like humidity, so be sure to mist them frequently.
+While they prefer a range of warm temperatures, they cannot tolerate 55°F and below for long periods.
+Feeding your plant with a balanced fertilizer monthly during spring and summer and every six to eight weeks in the fall and winter will promote larger leaves and faster growth.

 quick care guide